sandhya-achanta/Airflow-Project/README.md

 load_csv.sh :
     steps to processing csv_file and loading to hive,
 load_csvfile_import:
-       task_id for loading csv_ file to hive, load_tables.sh:
+       task_id for loading csv_ file to hive,

-     steps to import the user and activelog tables to hive
+load_tables.sh:

-load_tables_import
+     steps to import the user and activelog tables to hive, load_tables_import
         tak_id for importing user and activitylog to hive